 If you’re in the construction sector, for example, spend is often based on projects and each project can be unique.
 By analyzing past projects and grouping them into different types, it is possible for the company to start creating templates for each project type.
 This logic can be coded in technology with the likely breakdown of material and labor demand requirements to be shared with suppliers.
 With a smoother and less manual information-sharing process between the company and suppliers, procurement is freed to act as an intelligent data function, working in the background to model the information and consistently improve the accuracy of predictions going forward.

 People and technology

 Ultimately, it is the quality of human interactions that determines the success of a strategic relationship between company and supplier.
-Those organizations that understand how they can best apply technology to their relationships in a way that maximizes that quality are likely to gain a competitive advantage and set themselves up for future success.
+Those organisations that understand how they can best apply technology to their relationships in a way that maximises that quality are likely to gain a competitive advantage and set themselves up for future success.